 Safe and reliable data storage

-The best way to keep your data safe is to keep it on-premise.
-Server rooms have traditionally been the default choice but this is not the case anymore.
+The best way to keep your sensitive data safe is to keep it on-premise.
+Server rooms have traditionally been the default choice for storing data on site but this is not the case anymore.
 Server rooms pose many issues and threats to your data as monitoring access is not a straightforward process.
 Plus server rooms are hard to deploy and run in remote areas with limited infrastructure.